 - Enter your project ID in the Project field

 - Copy the contents of the credentials (the JSON key) into the Credentials field

 Optional: Enter a region code in the Location field (the default will be “US”)

 - Click Connect

-- if Segment is able to successfully connect with the Project ID and Credentials, the warehouse will be created and your first sync should begin shortly
+- If Segment can connect with the provided Project ID and Credentials, a warehouse will be created and your first sync should begin shortly